p-chandler/restaurant-loyalty-app/docs/project-description.md

 3. **Shared Security**: By building on Polkadot, the application benefits from the shared security model of the relay chain.
 4. **Scalability**: Polkadot's architecture allows for greater scalability compared to traditional blockchain solutions.
 5. **Future Interoperability**: The application is positioned to take advantage of Polkadot's cross-chain communication capabilities as they mature.
+6. **NFT Standards Support**: Moonbeam's EVM compatibility allows for the implementation of NFT standards (ERC-721) within the Polkadot ecosystem.

 ## Technical Implementation

 ### Smart Contracts

-The application consists of three main smart contracts:
+The application consists of four main smart contracts:

 1. **RestaurantLoyaltyToken**: An ERC20 token contract that represents loyalty points.
 2. **RestaurantLoyalty**: The main contract that manages restaurants, customers, and point transactions.
 3. **RestaurantLoyaltyFactory**: A factory contract that simplifies the deployment of new loyalty systems.
+4. **RestaurantWelcomeNFT**: An ERC721 token contract that represents welcome gifts for new customers.

 ### Frontend Application